Agent-First Apps

-Today, the standard workflow is madness: you have one app on one side, and a chatbot like ChatGPT on the other, forcing you to constantly copy and paste information back and forth.
-This inefficient process is why many AI-assisted tasks feel frustrating.
+But we're currently in an absurd phase of AI interaction: you have one app on one side and a chatbot like ChatGPT on the other, forcing you to constantly copy and paste information back and forth.
+This inefficient process is why AI-assisted tasks feel so frustrating.

 The solution is clear: the chatbot must be integrated directly into the application, transforming it from a simple conversational tool into a powerful agent.
 This agent needs two critical abilities to be truly effective: